***LATEST UPDATES: *News*, Events*, Politics*, Business*, Fashion*, Life Style* and Sports***

 My style will be: simple, classy, and comfortable.
 I don’t like discomfort, even if it means looking good.
 No. I like to be comfortable and relaxed wherever I am; free to move around without being afraid that my skirt is too short or whatever.
 So, I am just simple but classy.

-You are always well put together on the red carpet.
+the red carpet.
 Do you have a special designer for your clothes?

 Well, I try to patronize as many people as I can in the fashion industry.
 Especially, if your item or your piece flatters me or something I could rock.
 I basically source for most of the clothes you see.
 They could be something I pick off a designer’s rack or something I put together myself.